The FREDA Centre for Research on Violence Against Women and Children

 The mandate of the FREDA Centre is to facilitate and conduct research on violence against women and children, in order to raise awareness and effect policy.

-The FREDA Centre is a member of the Alliance of Canadian Research Centres on Violence, formed in 1996 by the five initial violence research centres.
+The FREDA Centre is a member of the Alliance of Canadian Research Centres on Gender-Based Violence, formed in 1996 by the five initial violence research centres.
 Since that time the Alliance has engaged in national collaborative research projects, including a project on Violence Prevention and the Girl Child, funded by Status of Women Canada.
 For more information on the Alliance’s report, please consult the FREDA Centre.
-The Alliance now consists of seven violence research centres across Canada (see links page).
+The Alliance now consists of seven violence research centres across Canada.
 The mission of the Alliance is to build community and academic partnerships to carry out research and public education to eliminate violence against women and children, and family violence.